oroinc/documentation/user_guide/user_management_bu.rst

 In order to create a :term:`Business Unit` record:

-- Go to the *System → User Management → Business Units*
+- Go to *System → User Management → Business Units*
 - Click the :guilabel:`Create Business Unit` button
 - Define the general details of the business unit created: